What Are The Best Seats to Book When Flying With Children?

 You can’t be worry-free when traveling with children, but here are some things you can do to make the most of your flight.

-• Bring food – Children are often grumpier when they are hungry.
+- Bring food – Children are often grumpier when they are hungry.
 No matter where you are on the plane, a hungry child is rarely pleasant.
 Bring snacks for your child.
-For very young children feeding them on take-off can minimize the pain in their ears.
+Feeding very young children on take-off can minimize the pain in their ears.

-• Bring patience – This one is harder, but it is probably the most essential.
+- Bring patience – This one is harder but probably the most essential.
 Being stressed out will not make for a pleasant flight.
 Children also know when their parents are struggling.
 This often makes them more anxious.
 It will not last forever.
 Take a deep breath and keep going.

-• Accept help – If you are struggling and you need a flight attendant to help, ask them.
+- Accept help – If you are struggling and need a flight attendant to help, ask them.
 If a stranger offers help, trust your gut instinct.
 Let the grandmother give you tips for soothing a fussy baby.

 Is there anything else I need to know about seating?

-You may not get the ideal seating that you want, but you will survive so don’t fret about it too much.
+You may not get the ideal seating you want, but you will survive, so don’t fret about it too much.

-If you are flying domestically, the flight won’t normally be that long so whatever the situation you will not have to put up with it for too long.
+If you are flying domestically, the flight won’t usually be that long, so whatever the situation, you will not have to put up with it for too long.

-If you are flying internationally, make sure that in addition to your seats, you know the policies you will need to follow when disembarking and for return flights.
+If you are flying internationally, ensure you know the policies you must follow in addition to your seats when disembarking and for return flights.

 Related articles